springer13/hptt/README.md

     make arm
     make scalar

-This should create 'libhptt.so' insdide the ./lib folder.
+This should create 'libhptt.so' inside the ./lib folder.

 # Getting Started